 NSWC Panama City Naval Surface Warfare Center Panama City

-Hybrid (The internship will be performed partly at the lab and partly off-site)
+On-site (The internship will be performed entirely at the lab)

 Student Requirements:

-Interns must be U.S. citizens or permanent residents.
-They must also have a driver’s license and their own transportation to the internship site.
+Interns must be U.S. citizens.
+They must also have their own transportation to the internship site.

 Mission